sig-gis/SEPAL-CEO/docs/module-4.rst

 Part 3.
 Collecting data
 ------------------------

 After training and sample allocation, it is time to collect data.
 This can occur in the CEO-SEPAL interface (for smaller projects) or via CEO for larger or multi-user projects.
-Here, we will demonstrate collecting data in CEO to ensure compliance with SOP and oversight requiring interpreter names be collected for the points they collect, however the directions are largely the same for the CEO-SEPAL bridge.
+Here, we will demonstrate collecting data in CEO to ensure compliance with Standard Operating Procedures (SOP) and oversight requiring interpreter names be collected for the points they collect, however the directions are largely the same for the CEO-SEPAL bridge.
 How to set up a CEO project is discussed in Exercise 4.1 Part 2.
 How to set up a CEO-SEPAL project is discussed at the end of Exercise 4.1 Part 1.
+More information can be found in the CEO manual located at https://collect.earth/support.

 **Data collection by interpreters.**